 Different areas of the world use different wording.
 Therefore, we have to first define these to be able to have a common ground for discussion.
 In an European context, data protection is the compliance with the privacy laws and fundamental privacy rights of the EU.
 In a North American context, data protection is synonym for information security (especially the technical aspects of it) and therefore is often misunderstood when talking to Europeans.
 The US knows the European data protection as privacy compliance.
 In an European context, a data protection management system is the same as a privacy operations management system in the US context.

-Many new privacy laws have been created worldwide in recent years.
+Many new privacy laws or privacy compliance have been created worldwide in recent years.
 Most notably the following:

 Brazil’s new data protection law – the LGPD (Lei Geral de Proteção de Dados Pessoais) – replaces the fractured legal landscape in Brazil with an overarching regulatory framework.

 It empowers individuals with a streamlined set of rights, rather than the partial protection of the sectoral laws, and it is shaped with great inspiration from the EU’s General Data Protection Regulation.